SAP-samples/fiori-tools-samples/sample-fiori-gen-ext/README.md

 Add more entries, one per question name, to the returned extension object as required.

-## Adding new stesps to the Fiori generator UI
+## Adding new steps to the Fiori generator UI

 To add new questions to the Fiori generator the name and description of the left-hand-side navigation items must be provided along with the question descriptions and a little code to run and process the questions.
 A full example of adding 2 new steps and running the questions can be found here: https://github.com/SAP-samples/fiori-tools-samples/sample-fiori-gen-ext